Modern Application Development

 Solution Solution

-Spring Cloud Services for VMware Tanzu packages the enterprise-ready implementation of Spring Cloud Netflix Eureka as a Tanzu Platform for Cloud Foundry enabled managed service named Service Registry.
-The Spring Cloud Service Registry service integrates with the underlying platform to generate secure communication between client applications that are bound to a service instance.
+Application Services on Tanzu Platform packages the enterprise-ready implementation of Spring Cloud Netflix Eureka as a Tanzu Platform enabled managed service named Service Registry.
+The Service Registry integrates with the underlying platform to generate secure communication between client applications that are bound to a service instance.
 This service can also be scaled across multiple instances to share service locations across availability zones using peer replication.
-Similar to the Config Server, there is a Spring Cloud Services starter for Eureka which bundles the dependencies used by a client app to consume the service.
+There is an Spring Cloud Services starter for Eureka which bundles the dependencies used by a client app to consume the service.